georgekhananaev/py-image-compressor/README.md

 ## Contributing 🤝

-We’d love your help to make WebHookX even better!
+We’d love your help to make py-image-compressor even better!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.